 The number one Hawaii waterfall that you should consider visiting is 'Akaka Falls-- a 422 foot tall waterfall easily accessible through a short hike.
 To learn more about the Hilo culture, book a coffee and chocolate tours to the local farms.
 If you would like to rejuvenate on your Hawaiian cruise, book a shore excursion to Coconut Island which is a perfect spot to relax and swim for a couple of hours.

-Further Hilo exploration can happen at the nearby Kaumana Caves Park which is a 25-mile long lava tube created by the flow from Mauna Loa in 1881.
+Further Hilo exploration can happen at the nearby Kaumana Caves Park which is a 25-mile long lava tube created by the flow from Mauna Loa, one of the most famous volcanoes, in 1881.

 Kailua Kona, Hawaii